Non-use of bicycle helmets in Europe…and in BC

 - Ride using proper etiquette.

-Here is a great online resource for bike etiquette and bike safety in general: Bike Sense BC.
+Check out this resource for bike etiquette and bike safety in general: Bike Sense BC.

 Advocating non-use of helmets